Discover how to encourage open-ended play (as well as why you should) as a way to boost your child’s creativity and imagination.

 But boredom is where the magic happens.
 Before supplying her with things to do and hovering over every step, encourage her to find a way to not be bored.
 She’ll learn the important skills of not only tolerating boredom, but finding ways out of it.

 And that is the true gift of boredom: Driven to find a way out of it, she’ll inevitably get creative with play time.

 3. Follow your child’s lead

 Are you guilty of offering a craft activity to do with your child, only to tell him exactly how to create it?
-Crafts with step-by-step directions serve their purpose, but include activities that let your child lead.
+Crafts with step-by-step directions serve their purpose, but include activities that let him lead.
 You can do crafts that allow him to create his own artwork with no “finished product” in mind.

 You can also ask him what he wants to play and let him direct as he wants to, like playing in a fort in the living room.
 Or you play puppets, asking more questions to get him to decide the direction of his play time.

 Nothing squashes open-ended play more so than others telling him what and how to play.
 By following his lead, you’re nurturing his creativity and problem-solving skills.
 As historian Rutger Bregman writes in his book, Humankind:

 4. Ask open-ended questions

 Encourage open-ended play by asking open-ended questions.
 Whether you’re playing with your child or asking about her play, open-ended questions avoid directing her play or taking over her lead.

 Start by giving her your full attention as she shares stories or describes her play.
 Then, respond by asking open-ended questions like: